 Scenario analysis is a key part of merger arbitrage

-Investors interested in trading in the tech sector should look at the Technology Select Sector SPDR Fund (XLK).
+Investors who are interested in trading in the REIT sector can look at the Vanguard REIT ETF (VNQ).